SagnikSaha01/Reflectra/docs/SETUP.md

-# MindTime Setup Guide
+# Reflectra Setup Guide

-Complete setup instructions to get MindTime running on your machine.
+Complete setup instructions to get Reflectra running on your machine.

 ---